 Depending on the temperature you vape weed at, your bud can end up anywhere from a slightly green to darker brown color.
 Ideally you want it to be on the greener side or lighter shade of brown for these recipes.
 AVB typically contains less THC than fresh bud, but the vaporizer will actually prime it for making edibles through a process known as decarboxylation.

-If you’re using a vaporizer, stop throwing your AVB in the trash.
+If you’re using a vaporizer, stop throwing your AVB in the trash if it’s not totally cashed.
 Get a jar and start collecting it (and use a Boveda humidity pack to keep it from going bad).
 These are the simplest and best ways to put it to good use.

 Imagine you could just take a weed pill instead of smoking it?
 It’s quite a stealth way to consume THC.
 Making your own THC capsules is relatively easy to do, and can be made with already vaped weed.

 You can’t just dump raw AVB into a capsule.
-You will need to infuse it into some coconut oil, add a half teaspoon of lecithin and pour it into the capsules.
-Dosage will vary depending on the ratio of oil and the potency of your AVB.
-Start with one or two and see how it affects you to determine your preferred amount.
+You will need to infuse it into some coconut oil and dose it into the capsules.
+Using a syringe with a thick gauge needle will do the trick.
+The dosage will vary depending on the ratio of oil and the potency of your AVB.
+Start with one and see how it affects you to determine your preferred amount.

 Cannabutter is another term for cannabis-infused butter.
 It can be made with AVB and regular butter or coconut oil.
 There is actually an appliance called the Magical Butter Machine designed specifically for making weed butter.
 You can also use a slow cooker or a regular stove, but the machine will save you the time and effort.